insin/nwb/docs/Configuration.md

 ###### `loaders.extra`: `Array`

-If you provide an `extra` field in the `loaders` object with a list of loader configuration objects, they will be added to the Webpack configuration.
+A list of extra loaders to be added to generated Webpack configuration.

 ##### `plugins`: `Object`